rly0nheart/knewkarma-wiki/docs/source/api.md

 import aiohttp
 from knewkarma import RedditCommunity

-# Initialize RedditSub with the specified community
+# Initialise a RedditSub instance with the specified community
 community = RedditCommunity(community="MachineLearning")